Beard Trimming Guide: Using Scissors, Trimmers, & Clippers

 Short Beard Styles

-If your existing beard length is medium or short or you prefer maintaining a short beard, you can choose the stubble or goatee
+If your existing beard is on the shorter side or you prefer the low-maintenance appeal of a short beard, styles like heavy stubble or a clean goatee are your best bets.

 Medium Beard Styles